 Courtesy of Dan Birch at Todmorden Album, I am able to confirm that Futuro House was located at Todmorden actually some years before PC Godfrey's sighting in 1971.
 Here it is, being delivered on a flatbed.

-As you can see, there are some obvious visual similarties between the Futuro House and the object Godfrey described.
-The primary difference is probably that the Futuro clearly had a single rather than double row of windows.
-Of course, the major difference is the 9 years between Futuro's stint in Todmorden and Godfrey's sighting, but it is an interesting parallel nonetheless.
+As you can see, there are some obvious visual similarties between the Futuro House and the object Godfrey described - and, in fact, many of the objects reported by UFO witnesses.
+Of course, the major difference is the 9 years between Futuro's stint in Todmorden and Godfrey's sighting, but it is an interesting instance of synchronicity nonetheless.

 An interview with Alan Godfrey: BBC Breakfast Time

 This fascinating clip reveals more about how Godfrey viewed his experience at the time.